 Adjust marketing spend and training.

-Every call needs to be listened to and classified appropriately, Yano says.
+According to Yano, every call needs to be listened to and classified appropriately.
 Separate new customers from repeat customers.
 Take referral leads out of the equation.
 Remove solicitations and missed calls.
 Filter requests for parts from calls tied to a direct mail campaign.

-Ryno listens to and categorizes each call by tracking date, time, location of caller, CSR name, booking status, objections, a call transcript and more.
-That level of detail identifies problems and training opportunities, and lets businesses solve problems.
+At Ryno Strategic Solutions, they listen to and categorize each call by tracking date, time, location of caller, CSR name, booking status, objections, a call transcript, and more.
+That level of detail identifies problems, along with training opportunities, and allows businesses to solve problems.

-Appear on Page 1 of organic Google search results.
+Appear on Page 1 of Google’s organic search results.

-What percentage of marketing dollars should go to search?
+Choose what percentage of marketing dollars should go to search.

-If your HVAC company operates multiple businesses, you can set up a Google My Business profile for each one, as long as you add different addresses and phone numbers for each.
+If your HVAC company operates multiple businesses, you can set up a Google Business Profile for each one, as long as you add different addresses and phone numbers for each.

-With a well-optimized website, good customer reviews and a verified Google My Business page, your HVAC company can gain more leads by showing up on Page 1 of organic Google results when a customer in your area searches online for HVAC services.
-Companies can also buy Pay-Per-Click digital ads for better visibility, as well as set up call tracking to measure ROI.
+With a well-optimized website, good customer reviews, and a verified Google Business Profile page, your HVAC company can gain more leads by showing up on Page 1 of organic Google results when a customer in your area searches for HVAC services online.
+Companies can also buy pay-per-click digital ads for better visibility, as well as set up call tracking to measure ROI.